Disney XD (United Kingdom and Ireland): Dance with Diversity

-Britain's Got Talent winners Diversity helped to launch Disney XD by accepting a challenge to teach 100 young street dancers a one-off routine and then perform it in front of the crowds in Covent Garden.
-Diversity were given just a few days to teach the 100 young dancers the routine and how to perform it all together.
-Disney XD set the challenge to Diversity to help inspire kids to learn new activities.
-The challenge was documented in the programme Disney XD Challenge: Diversity, which aired on Disney XD in September 10, 2009.
+Britain's Got Talent winners Diversity helped to launch Disney XD by accepting a challenge to teach 100 young street dancers a one-off routine in a few days and then perform it in front of the crowds in Covent Garden.
+Disney XD set the challenge to Diversity to help inspire children to learn new activities.
+The challenge was documented in the programme Disney XD Challenge: Diversity, which aired on Disney XD on 10 September 2009.

 Skate Britain

-British skateboarder, Pete King, skated his way across the UK to help get kids out and skateboarding as part of the launch of Disney XD.
+British skateboarder, Pete King, skated his way across the UK to help children get out and skateboarding as part of the launch of Disney XD.

-From Land's End to John O'Groats, Pete King conducted master classes for kids looking to become the next British skateboarding stars.
-Pete's challenge was part of a series of challenges which Disney XD set for UK personalities to help inspire kids to try new activities.
-Viewers were able to watch the highlights of Pete's journey on Disney XD in October 23, 2009.
+From Land's End to John O'Groats, Pete King conducted master classes for children looking to become the next British skateboarding stars.
+Pete's challenge was part of a series of challenges which Disney XD set for UK personalities to help inspire children to try new activities.
+Viewers were able to watch the highlights of Pete's journey on Disney XD in 23 October 2009.

 World record attempt

-Friday 28 August 2009, saw history being made as 250 children came together to form a giant 'human joystick' to set the new world record for the biggest ever game of virtual keepy-uppy, with former England and Liverpool F.C. football star and gaming fan, Jamie Redknapp, led the bid to enter the Guinness Book of World Records.
+On 28 August 2009, 250 children came together to form a giant "human joystick" to set the new world record for the biggest ever game of virtual keepy-uppy, with former England and Liverpool F.C. football star and gaming fan, Jamie Redknapp, led the bid to enter the Guinness Book of World Records.